loda-lang/loda-lang.github.io/list6.markdown

 * [A315185](https://oeis.org/A315185) ([program](/edit/?oeis=315185)): Coordination sequence Gal.5.115.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315187](https://oeis.org/A315187) ([program](/edit/?oeis=315187)): Coordination sequence Gal.3.14.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315198](https://oeis.org/A315198) ([program](/edit/?oeis=315198)): Coordination sequence Gal.5.86.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A315202](https://oeis.org/A315202) ([program](/edit/?oeis=315202)): Coordination sequence Gal.6.194.6 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A315203](https://oeis.org/A315203) ([program](/edit/?oeis=315203)): Coordination sequence Gal.6.321.6 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315207](https://oeis.org/A315207) ([program](/edit/?oeis=315207)): Coordination sequence Gal.5.140.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315211](https://oeis.org/A315211) ([program](/edit/?oeis=315211)): Coordination sequence Gal.3.20.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315237](https://oeis.org/A315237) ([program](/edit/?oeis=315237)): Coordination sequence Gal.4.128.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.